CasparCG/server/README.txt

 LICENSING
 ---------

-CasparCG Client is distributed under the GNU General Public License GPLv3 or higher, see LICENSE.TXT for details.
+CasparCG is distributed under the GNU General Public License GPLv3 or higher, see LICENSE.TXT for details.

 The included software is provided as-is by Sveriges Televison AB.